W-Net-AI/LISP-CV/Readme.md

 https://github.com/arjuncomar/opencv_contrib

 there are a few more as well.
+They are located in the

+"<lisp-cv-directory>/src/extra_functions.cpp
+file.
 This is primarily for testing purposes, as the C wrapper module matures those differences will be ironed out.
 If you run into a Lisp function that doesn't work suddenly after compiling the latest .cpp files in lisp-cv-master/src, and it worked before, a change in the C wrappers might be the reason.
 To circumvent that situation always install my full build (all of the .lisp, .cpp and .hpp files) because I will always make sure it's in good working order.

   I write a code example and documentation for each function I add to the library, so it is very well documented.
 In the lisp-cv-master/examples/examples.lisp folder there